 The rock solid stainless steel 304 feeder with beaded edges is perfectly accessible for sows with farrowing piglets, in addition there is a stainless steel drinking nipple in the KZB farrowing pen feeder.
 With the help of this KZB farrowing pen feeder with drinking nipple, the sows can learn to eat and drink the piglets in the farrowing pen.
-Piglets take in much more solid food during the suckling period because of the KZB and therefore there is no weaning dip.
-A piglet that is already given solid food and water in the farrowing house grows faster and has far fewer problems because there is no weaning dip.
+Piglets take in much more solid food during the suckling period because of the KZB and therefore there is no growth check.
+A piglet that is already given solid food and water in the farrowing house grows faster and has far fewer problems because there is no growth check.
 An excellent toom weight at weaning is therefore attainable in a simple and inexpensive way.

 The KZB is available in a 310mm wide and 400mm wide model, so there is always enough eating width for large litters of piglets that may be left behind in the pen when the mother is away.

 The best dosage is 4 g per movement.
 The KZB series is made of complete stainless steel 304.
 The low pricing makes the feeder extremely interesting as sow doser, sow trough, sow drinking trough and piglet bucket can be saved.